bhuvaneshcj/ionic-angular-swipeable-segment/README.md

 ## Ion Segment with Swipeable in Ionic-6

-Hi Guys, In this example i will show you how to make the Ion Segment to Swipeable in Ionic 6.
+Hi Viewers, In this example you can see the source code of Ion Segment to Swipeable in Ionic 6

 ## Screenshots